Can Ruti trials an experimental technique, unprecedented in Europe, to improve Alzheimer's symptoms

 He has already intervened two patients and plans to treat a dozen to evaluate the safety of this new intervention

 BarcelonaTo combat a disease, it is essential to understand how it works.
-Alzheimer's is characterized by the unusual accumulation inside and outside neurons of a peptide (a protein fragment) called beta-amyloid and of the protein known as tau.
-It is not known why this happens, but it is very likely what causes cells to malfunction and the brain to atrophy little by little.
-One of the possible treatments currently on the table is to increase the drainage of cerebrospinal fluid where these proteins are found, in order to try to reduce their accumulation in patients with the disease in its mild phase.
-This is a route that will be studied for the first time in Europe in a clinical trial driven by the Germans Trias i Pujol Hospital in Badalona.
+Alzheimer's is characterized by the unusual accumulation inside and outside neurons of a peptide (a protein fragment) called beta-amyloid and a protein known as tau.
+It is not known why this happens, but it is very likely what causes cells to break down and the brain to atrophy slowly.
+One of the possible treatments currently being considered is to increase the drainage of cerebrospinal fluid where these proteins are found to try to reduce their accumulation in patients with the mild stage of the disease.
+This is a pathway that will be studied for the first time in Europe in a clinical trial driven by the Hospital Germans Trias i Pujol in Badalona.

 Other precedents